Performance Analytics – Definition, KPIs, Use Cases, and Process

 Prescriptive Performance Analytics

-Prescriptive performance analytics provides recommendations on what actions should be taken to achieve desired performance outcomes.
-It combines insights from descriptive, diagnostic, and predictive analytics.
+Prescriptive performance analytics recommends what actions should be taken.
+It combines insights from descriptive, diagnostic, and predictive analytics to suggest optimal actions and improve outcomes.

 Summary of Performance Analytics Types